AndrewRachuig/telco_classification_project/README.md

 - 1+ non-final notebook (s) created while working on the project, containing exploration & modeling work (and other work)
 - A presentation of final report notebook

-### Project Context
-- The telco data I'm using came from the Codeup database

 ### Data Dictionary

 Target|Datatype|Definition|